-1. Describe yourself in three words: “Love to learn.”
+1. Describe yourself in three words: Learner, enthusiastic, and forward-thinking.

-3. Describe ACRL in three words: Libraries, learning, and scholarship.
+3. Describe ACRL in three words: Diverse, on trend, and professional.

 Editor’s Note: Are you an ACRL member?
 Would you like to be featured as ACRL Member of the Week?
 Nominate a colleague?
-Contact Elizabeth Caris at email@example.com for more information.
+Contact Mary Jane Petrowski at email@example.com for more information.